Anglican Diocese of the Northern Territory: Lot 406 and Lot 407

-Lot 407 is the block upon which the first Church was built.
+Lot 407 is the block upon which the first church was built.
 The original owner of the land was Matthew Bennet.
-The land would eventually be mortgaged when Bennet “was ‘seized of an estate in fee simple’ of the lot” on 21 July 1875.
+The land would eventually be mortgaged when Bennet "was 'seized of an estate in fee simple' of the lot" on 21 July 1875.
 The title was transferred John Garlick Pitcher on 6 July 1882 when the mortgage was discharged.
-The title eventually transferred to David Daniels on 24 January 1891, and eventually to Bishop Gilbert White.
-The recorded transfer to Bishop Gilbert White was registered on 11 November 1903, but “due to delays in solicitor's offices, government departments etc.” and consideration of the Church finishing its construction in October 1902, it is more likely that the land was purchased in this year, and “Bishop White consecrated the building on 2 November 1902.”
+The title eventually transferred to David Daniels on 24 January 1891, and eventually to Bishop White.
+The recorded transfer to White was registered on 11 November 1903, but "due to delays in solicitor's offices, government departments etc." and consideration of the church finishing its construction in October 1902, it is more likely that the land was purchased in this year, and "Bishop White consecrated the building on 2 November 1902."

 Lot 406 is where the rectory was built.
-Lot 551, “which is in Bennett St...near the Knuckey St intersection, was bought” by an Englishwoman, Miss Ridley, as an offer to the Parish to purchase a block of land to build a rectory in July 1909.
-Lot 551 ended up being sold when the Northern Territory fell into recession, leaving the Parish with “no money to put up a building.”
-Lot 551 was eventually sold in 1911 and in 1912 “Mr Waters (a member of the Parochial Council) had sold Lot 406 to the church.”
-The Rector did not move in until 1913, the end of the lease for the previous tenants, “the newly established Northern Territory Aboriginals Department, and a building which was used by and for Aboriginal people.”
-No water tank was put up, and “in January 1917 an order to vacate was issued”, follow issues faced with white ants.
-Eventually, “the first dedicated rectory was built, for £751, in 1917.”
+Lot 551, "which is in Bennett St ... near the Knuckey St intersection, was bought" by an Englishwoman, a Miss Ridley, as an offer to the parish to purchase a block of land to build a rectory in July 1909.
+Lot 551 ended up being sold when the Northern Territory fell into recession, leaving the parish with "no money to put up a building."
+Lot 551 was eventually sold in 1911 and in 1912 a "Mr Waters (a member of the parochial council) had sold Lot 406 to the church."
+The rector did not move in until 1913, the end of the lease for the previous tenants, "the newly established Northern Territory Aboriginals Department, and a building which was used by and for Aboriginal people."
+No water tank was put up, and "in January 1917 an order to vacate was issued", follow issues faced with white ants.
+Eventually, "the first dedicated rectory was built, for £751, in 1917".